aurel192/AurelsOpenAIClient/AurelsOpenAIClient/README.md

 - **Speech-to-Text**: Convert audio files to text using OpenAI's `whisper-1` model.
 - **Text-to-Speech**: Generate speech from text with customizable voice and speed; uses `tts-1` by default.
 - **Translation**: Translate audio files into English using OpenAI's `whisper-1` model.
 - **Image Generation**: Generate images from text prompts using OpenAI's image generation models.
+Note:`gpt-image-1` is the latest, it can generate photorealistic images.

 - **I am working on other useful endpoints.
 If you're interested in this easy to use client check the [NuGet Package](https://www.nuget.org/packages/AurelsOpenAIClient)  or the [GitHub repository](https://github.com/aurel192/AurelsOpenAIClient) weekly**